mr5/HttpClient/README.markdown

 # MORE INFORMATION

-For more information, please read the comments in source code  .
+For more information, please read the PHPDoc in source code  .

 # LICENSE